Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

 We used a large disc sander for the edges of each board and the ends of the dowel as it goes very quickly and an orbital sander for the flat surfaces.
 If you will be hand sanding it is a good idea to wrap the sandpaper around a small scrap block of wood; using your hand can result in small gouges in the wood where a flat block won't.

-Assemble The Toolbox
+How to Assemble the Toolbox

 It's time to put Dad's gift together.
 Test fit all the parts first, especially the handle, to make sure that everything is right.
 You will need the wood glue and a small bowl of water and a rag to wipe up excess glue.